qwertie/ecsharp/ecs/for-normal-coders.md

 The `[requires]` attribute is one of the code contracts mentioned in the previous section; the hash mark `#` is a shortcut that refers to "the current parameter", i.e. `option`.

-There's one more wrinkle.
+Personally though, I still use traditional enums in EC# except in cases where the enum needs to be extensible (when a derived class or other code can define new values).
+Often, I use Symbols to represent names of keys defined at run-time, such as unique identifiers of field names in a file.
+Such names can be represented by strings, but Symbols have a couple of advantages:

+- Higher performance - better for Dictionary keys
+- They have a different data type than `string` so you can't mix them up with string _values_

+I have to add something more.
 Since Enhanced C# isn't a "real" compiler yet, it needs a macro to enable this feature.
 Specifically, you need to write `#ecs;` at the top of the source file (or use the old method, which is to write `#useSymbols;` near the beginning of any class that uses symbols.)
 For example:

 ~~~csharp
 #ecs;